What are “Locations”?

 By default, networks and power are redundant in our locations.

 Each server has five network ports.
 Two ports connect to a pair of switches in the private network, two ports connect to a pair of switches in the public network, and one port is connected to the out-of-band (OOB) management network.
 Link aggregation (aka link bonding) is configured for each pair of public and private ports.
 Leaf switches, spine switches, and routers are redundant too.
-Take a look at our "What do you know about Redundancy?" explainer video.

 On the hardware level, each server is equipped with two dual-port network interface controllers (NICs).
 The out-of-band management platform has a separate NIC, which is not visible on the operating system level.